MicroStrategy/playground/README.md

 - Windows or Linux: `Ctrl + s`
 - macOS: `Command + s`

+## Troubleshooting

+### Embedding SDK Playground is frozen / not responding

+Your code in the Code Panel might introduce some infinite loop or other bugs.
+Please try to delete the local storage of "https://microstrategy.github.io".

+- Chrome:
+  - Right click on the web page and select "Inspect".
+  - Select "Application" tab.
+  - Under "Storage" section, expand the "Local Storage".
+  - Right click "http://microstrategy.github.io" and select "Clear".
+- Safari:
+  - Right click on the web page and select "Inspect Element".
+  - Select "Storage" tab.
+  - Under "Storage" section, expand the "Local Storage".
+  - Select "microstrategy.github.io" and click "Delete" button (trash can icon).
+- Firefox:
+  - Right click on the web page and select "Inspect".
+  - Select "Storage" tab.
+  - Under "Storage" section, expand the "Local Storage".
+  - Right click "http://microstrategy.github.io" and select "Delete All".

 ## FAQ

 ### Where can I learn more about the Embedding SDK Playground or Embedding SDK?